P3nguin-M/System76-Gaze14/README.md

 # System76-Gaze14
 Small scripts and application tweaks for System76 Gazelle Gaze 14 laptop on Ubuntu 18.04.02 LTS

-#
-# This script is great to add to startup applications!
-# Pretty simple, download and either $ ./enable-touch-type.sh
+# Pretty simple, download and run:
-# or just refer to line 5
+  $./enable-touch-type.sh
+Optionally re-enable touch-type by inputting "1" as argument Add to your startup applications to always disable on reboot (change is not persistent on reboots)
-#
+# No SUDO needed
+Enabling current users does not require "sudo")
-# Now you're ready to game
+# Now you're ready to game!!
+ENJOY!!
-# ENJOY!!
-#